zjipsen/chef-scheduler/README.md

 python3 main.py

 Current behavior:
-Pick at random.
+Assign nights based on rudimentary weights system.
+The person who cooked the longest ago is preferred; if unavailable, the next least-recent chef is selected, and so on.

 Future plans:
 1. (DONE) Don't assign someone both a main and a side on the same day
 2. (DONE) Assign weights
-3. Obey limited schedules
+3. (DONE) Obey limited schedules
 4. Obey constraints: 4 day cooking buffer, but must cook twice in a 2 week period
 5. Maintain history and refer back
 6. Add tests for fairness